Alessandro De Tomaso was born in Argentina in 1928. His

 task of sorting-out the flaws Ford had failed to resolve and the challenge of

-keeping the Pantera on the road fell upon the owners and the independent service
+keeping the Pantera on the road fell upon the owners and the independent

-supporting role by bringing owners together for the purpose of sharing
+played a supporting role by bringing owners together for the purpose of sharing

 information.